aeroith/BookStrap/README.md

 that if you have problems with adding books to the server, please refer to my [epub parser here](https://github.com/aeroith/epub-metadata-parser).

+Currently big files can be problematic sometimes.
+I am trying to find the reason as it works perfectly on localhost.

 ## TODO
-I plan to add a login page to access the material, since you don't really want anyone to access your books right?
-Also in the future, I plan to add to .mobi conversion so that it is possible to send the books directly to the Kindle.
+I am planning to add a login page to the homepage.